thepremiumcoder/Build-CI-CD-Pipelines-Monitoring-and-Logging/README.md

 ## CI/CD Pipelines, Monitoring and Logging - Giving Applications Auto-Deploy Superpowers

-This project proved the mastery of the following:
+This project demonstrated the mastery of the following:

 - Automate and Utilize Deployment Strategies to design and build CI/CD pipelines that support Continuous Delivery processes.
 - Deploying Working, Trustworthy High-Available Application
 - Utilize a configuration management tool to accomplish deployment to cloud-based servers.
 - Surface critical server errors for diagnosis using centralized structured logging.
-- Turn Errors into Sirens
+- Turn Errors into Sirens :: Using Prometheus as a monitoring solution since it is open-source and versatile.
+Once configured properly, Prometheus will turn our server’s errors into sirens that no one can ignore.
+Prometheus is also configured to send Alerts to Slack and email when there are downtimes, low memory, low disk space, etc.
 - Explaining the fundamentals and benefits of CI/CD to achieve, build, and deploy automation for cloud-based software products to the UdaPeople Organiztion.